Sacror/Green-Home-presentation/README.md

 ## Status

 Green-Home is currently in development and is not yet available on the App Store.
-I am actively working on completing development and testing, and plan to release the app in mid 2023.
+Scheduled release: late 2023.

 ## Installation